sebhildebrandt/systeminformation/README.md

 ```

+## News and Changes

+### Latest Activity

+- Version 3.1.0: added [Docker][docker-url] support.
+Now you can scan your docker containers and get their stats
+- Version 3.0.0: added DisksIO - overall diskIO and IOPS values for all mounted volumes

+Here all changes more detailed:

 ### Major (breaking) Changes - Version 3

 - works only with [node.js][nodejs-url] **v4.0.0** and above (using now internal ES6 promise function, arrow functions, ...)